adyen-examples/build-your-own-payments-integration-adyen/README.md

 ### Briefing: We've noticed that some of our customers would love to give their friends some nice socks as a gift.
 But we'd like the friends to choose their own favorite socks.

-1. Prepare your backend to handle gift cards: https://docs.adyen.com/payment-methods/gift-cards/
+1. Prepare your backend to handle gift cards: https://docs.adyen.com/payment-methods/gift-cards/ *

 2. Prepare your backend to handle the respective gift card webhooks.
    * Validate the HMAC signature of the incoming webhooks
-   * Print the amounts that the ORDER_CLOSED webhook has
+   * Print or log the amount values that the ORDER_CLOSED webhook contains in the additionalData property.
+   * Make sure to handle the AUTHORISATION webhook, ORDER_OPENED and ORDER_CLOSED webhooks accordingly.

 3. Prepare the frontend
    * When using drop-in, partial payments are handled within the drop-in component.